prisma/specs/photonjs/README.md

 # Background

 Prisma Query Engine performs efficient data retrieval from various datasources.
-A generated Photon Client provides an ergonomic interface for developers working with Prisma.
+A generated Prisma Client provides an ergonomic interface for developers working with Prisma.
 This spec describes the leftmost arrow in the diagram below labelled "Query".

 ![image-20191211103451703](./photon-generator-overview.png)

-Prisma is designed to decouple the data retrieval work done by Prisma Query engine from the interface exposed to developers through the generated Photon Client.
-This enables us to optimise Photon Client API for every language we target.
+Prisma is designed to decouple the data retrieval work done by Prisma Query engine from the interface exposed to developers through the generated Prisma Client.
+This enables us to optimise Prisma Client API for every language we target.
 It is a goal to be as language-idiomatic as possible.

-### Goals for the PhotonJS API
+### Goals for the Prisma Client JS API

 - Provide an API that is intuitive for JavaScript developers
 - Take advantage of TypeScript to provide the best possible typesafe API